Writing the same type of blog post again and again will bore you as well as your readers.

 What other types of blog posts have you written?
 Which type of blog post do your readers enjoy?

 For more blogging tips, join classes like Build A Successful Creative Blog and Blogging To Sell Your Products.
 Check out CreativeLive free online classes where you can watch streaming broadcasts!
-There are online courses at Fiverr Learn and Udemy too~
+There are online courses at Fiverr Learn too~